Answers that have been released by mistake can be hidden or collected again.

 Hide the Lesson from your students using the Differentiation controls on the Lessons page.
 If you are not familiar with hiding and releasing Lessons, click here.

-Take back the answers
+Take back the answers and lock the work

 This method will allow your students to still see the Lesson and their responses, but it will remove the answers from their view and also lock the Lesson so they cannot make any changes.
 This is helpful if your students need to be able to access the Lesson for reference or revision.